RafiaZeeshan14/Digital-Clock/README.md

 # Digital Clock Using JS And Tailwind

 ## Description
-This project is a digital clock application built using JavaScript for the functionality and Tailwind CSS for the styling.
+This project is a digital clock application built using JavaScript for the functionality And Tailwind CSS for the styling.
 The digital clock displays the current time and updates in real-time.

 ## Installation